 Step 4: Use an IRA

 Use an Individual Retirement Account (IRA) instead of a savings account.
 Many taxpayers put their savings into a typical bank account that earns taxable interest.
-However, you can avoid paying tax on the interest each year by depositing money into a traditional IRA account instead where the interest will accumulate tax-free.
-When you do, you are also eligible to claim a deduction each year for a certain amount of contributions you make to the account.
+However, you can avoid paying tax on the interest each year by depositing money into a traditional IRA instead where the interest will accumulate tax-free.
+When you do, you might also be also eligible to claim a deduction each year for a certain amount of contributions you make to the account.